andrew-spade-acn/d3-react-presentation/PITCHME.md

 * How reliable are the features?
 How often do unpredictable bugs surface?
 * Ex:
   * `AWS EC2`'s 99.99% uptime
-  * `Lodash` with 100% predictable functionality.
+  * `Lodash` with simple functions and exhaustive testing

 +++

 Usability
 * Does it play nice with other tools?
-What is the performance impact of using it?
 How long does it take to set up?
 * Ex:
   * Time to make a simple `TodoApp` in `Angular` vs `React` vs `JQuery`.
   * The amount of time spent looking up documentation compared to the amount of time spent developing.